 Short-term Care: Rehospitalizations

-In Azalea Health & Rehab Center, 24.57 Percentage of Residents Rehospitalized
+In Azalea Health & Rehab Center, 17.28% of Residents Rehospitalized

 Short-term Care: ER Visits

-This datapoint is a measure of the number of emergency room visits per 1,000 days of short-term care.
-Staying out of the emergency room is one way to gauge short-term care.
+This is the number of emergency room visits per thousand days of short-term care.
+There is usually a correlation between reduced emergency room visits and the overall quality of care.

 Short-term Care: Facilitates Functional Improvement